 - Price: Starts at $8/user per month.

-Helprace is an easy-to-use help desk system that offers a shared inbox as an add-on.
+Helprace is an easy-to-use help desk system that offers a shared team inbox as an add-on.
 Some of its notable features include tickets, email management, an intuitive customer community, and a feedback app.

 - Best for: Small and emerging teams on the lookout for customer service solutions.

 - What you may like: Visual editor to create custom email responses.